Studland Bay

 Toilets: Toilets at Knoll Beach, Shell Bay Beach and at Middle Beach.
 Baby changing facilities at all toilets.

 Accessibility: Accessible parking spaces in all National Trust car parks - parking charges do not apply to blue badge holders.
+Flat access from Knoll Beach car park to the cafe, toilets and shop.
+Stone path from Knoll Beach car park to beach.
 RADAR key accessible toilets at Knoll Beach, Middle Beach and Shell Bay.
 Changing Places toilet at Knoll Beach.
-Beach wheelchairs available at Knoll Beach (book in advance).
-Flat access from Knoll Beach car park to the cafe, toilets and shop.
-Stone path from Knoll Beach car park to beach.
+4 Beach wheelchairs available to hire for free at Knoll Beach (book in advance) including an all-terrain motorised wheelchair giving access to the beach.
 An accessible all-terrain Tramper mobility scooter can be hired from South Beach car park to allow disabled visitors access to the path to Old Harry Rocks.

 Dogs: The Studland beaches are dog-friendly.
 Dogs are welcome all year.
 Dogs should be on lead at all access point onto the beaches and the car parks to protect wildlife on the adjacent heathland and nature reserve.
 Between 1 May and 30 September, dogs on the beaches must be on a lead less than 2 metres in length (at other times of the year dogs can be off lead).
 You can find out about visiting the beaches with your dog on the National Trust website.